They Don't Care About Us: Music videos

-Producing the first music video for "They Don't Care About Us" proved to be a difficult task for Jackson.
-State authorities unsuccessfully tried to ban the singer filming in Salvador (Pelourinho) and in Rio de Janeiro.
+Producing the first music video in February 1996 for "They Don't Care About Us" proved to be a difficult task for Jackson.
+State authorities unsuccessfully tried to ban Jackson filming in Salvador (Pelourinho) and in Rio de Janeiro.
 Officials in the state of Rio feared images of poverty might affect tourism and accused Jackson of exploiting the poor.
 Ronaldo Cezar Coelho, the state secretary for Industry, Commerce and Tourism, demanded editing rights over the finished product, stating, "I don't see why we should have to facilitate films that will contribute nothing to all our efforts to rehabilitate Rio's image".
 Some were concerned that scenes of poverty and human rights abuses would affect their chances of hosting the Olympics in 2004.
 Others supported Jackson's wish to highlight the problems of the region, arguing that the government were embarrassed by their own failings.

 A judge banned all filming but this ruling was overturned by an injunction.
 Although officials were angry, the residents were not and Jackson was surrounded by crowds of enthusiastic onlookers during filming.
 One woman managed to push through security to hug Jackson who continued dancing while hugging her.
-Another woman appeared and hugged him from behind.
-He then fell to the ground as police pulled the two women off him and escorted them away.
+Another woman appeared and hugged him from behind, which caused him to fall to the ground; police pulled the two women off him and escorted them back to the crowd.
 After the director helped Jackson get up off the street, he continued to sing and dance.
 This incident made it into the music video.
 1,500 policemen and 50 residents acting as security guards effectively sealed off the Santa Marta favela.
 Some residents and officials found it offensive that Jackson's production team had negotiated with drug dealers in order to gain permission to film in one of the city's shantytowns.

 The music video was directed by Spike Lee.
 Asked why he chose Lee to direct the video, Jackson responded, "'They Don't Care About Us' has an edge, and Spike Lee had approached me.
 It's a public awareness song and that's what he is all about.
 It's a protest kind of song ... and I think he was perfect for it".
+Speaking to William E. Ketchum III of Stereogum in 2025, Lee recounted that Jackson had contacted him prior to the release of HIStory, and asked him to pick one song from the record to direct a music video for.
+Lee initially selected "Stranger in Moscow", but Jackson encouraged him to direct the video for "They Don't Care About Us" instead.